How Exercise Physiologists Combat Cardiovascular Disease Effectively

 Current Exercise Guidelines;

-The latest research recommends those with Diabetes follow the below guidelines;
+The latest research recommends those with Diabetes follow the guidelines below:

 Aerobic ExerciseResistance ExerciseFlexibility